Neotsengjd/DBMS_final/README.md

 Key Features:

-1:Book Collection Management: Add, update, and delete books from your personal collection.
+1: Management: Add, update, and delete books from your personal collection.
 The system allows detailed information for each book, including title, author, publication year, and genre.

 2:Reading History: Track the books you have read, along with dates and personal notes.
 This feature helps users maintain a log of their reading journey.